AdaCore/spark2014/lrm/source/packages.rst

    *external output*.
    [The rule that a volatile variable shall be either an input or an output only may be relaxed in a future version of SPARK.]

 #.
+A variable which is not volatile shall not have an Input_Only or Output_Only
+   aspect specified as True.

+#.
 The Boolean expression of the aspect definitions of the Input_Only
    or Output_Only aspects shall be static.